Personalize selling with product rec quizzes 👉

 Find out what products they buy, where they learn about brands, what TV shows they like—any relevant habits you can think of.
 Then take this knowledge and use it to create a tailored customer experience and communications plan.

 Getting better answers also starts with more personal experiences.
-Here how to get started with Typeform.

 Once you’ve used their feedback to improve your customer experience, let them know you did.
 They’ll love your brand even more.

-Here’s a few ideas for parts of the customer experience you can personalize.
+Here are a few ideas for parts of the customer experience you can personalize.

-Create a kick ass loyalty program
+Create a loyalty program

 If you want to build relationships to focus on customer retention, give customers a reason to come back by creating a loyalty program.
 But make sure it’s one that matters.
 Don’t give them one point for every dollar they spend, then reward them with a free pen at 5,000 points.

-• Members only sale
+• Members-only sale

 • Exclusive discount code